3 Email Templates For When You Want to Negotiate Your Rent

 When the landlord raises the rent above 5% without the appropriate notice (and you want to stay)

 In New York, landlords must give between 30-90 days notice (depending on how long you’ve lived there) if they want to increase your rent by more than 5% or not renew your lease.
 If you have a 1-year lease, they need to give at least 60 days’ notice.
-Many renters have reached out to us asking what they can do if a landlord breaks this rule.
+Many renters have reached out to us asking how they can negotiate their rent if a landlord breaks this rule.
 Try this:

 Hi XYZ,